Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Anyon dynamics

-The exactly solvable $h=0$, $Z_2$ QSL phase of the TC is gapped and hence stable to small magnetic fields.
-While the excitations of this gapped QSL are usually described in terms of the bosonic Ising electric charge $e$ on the vertices, and the magnetic charge $m$ on the plaquettes, of the square lattice in Fig. \ref{fig:fig1}(c) arising from $A_s(B_p)=-1$~\cite{kitaev2003fault}, we find an alternate, but equivalent, description of this Ising gauge theory in terms of the fermion, $\epsilon=e\times m$, and the bosonic electric or magnetic charge, that allows for a transparent understanding of the effect of the magnetic field.
+In this subsection, we present insights into the aforementioned ED and DMRG results using perturbation theory based on different effective descriptions via the dynamics of TC and of the parton representation of spin.
+For $h=0$, the exactly solvable $Z_2$ QSL phase of the TC is gapped and hence stable against small magnetic fields.
+While the excitations of this gapped QSL are usually described in terms of the bosonic Ising electric charge $e$ on the vertices, and the magnetic flux $m$ on the plaquettes, of the square lattice in Fig. \ref{fig:fig1}(c) where $A_s(B_p)=-1$~\cite{kitaev2003fault}, we present an alternative, but equivalent, description of this Ising gauge theory in terms of the fermion, $\epsilon=e\times m$, and the bosonic electric or magnetic charge, that allows for a transparent understanding of the effect of the magnetic field on the TC phase.
 The description in terms of the $\epsilon$ fermion and boson can also be successfully extended to the near isotropic limit.

-This is because while all $e,m$ and $\epsilon$ have a gapped flat band for $h=0$, the second term in Eq. \ref{TChpert}, provides, to the leading order, dispersions in $\epsilon$, rather than individual $e$ and $m$ charges, along the diagonal directions $d_1$ or $d_2$ as shown in Fig. \ref{fig:tcdyn}.
+While all $e,m$ and $\epsilon$ have a gapped flat band for $h=0$, the second term in Eq. \ref{TChpert}, provides, to leading order in $h$, dispersion to $\epsilon$, rather than individual $e$ and $m$ charges, along the diagonal directions $d_1$ or $d_2$ as shown in Fig. \ref{fig:tcdyn}.
 We label $\epsilon$ fermions that disperse along these two directions $\epsilon_x$ and $\epsilon_y$ respectively.
 To leading order, the one dimensional dispersions of $\epsilon_x$ and $\epsilon_y$ are given by